dadtriesto/youtube/POSTMORTEM.md

 ## DTT Play Project Zomboid 03/04
 - Need to balance telling a story w/ paying attention to the game.
 Ended a run while talking.
 Still, made for a nice jump scare.

+## DTT Play Project Zomboid 05
+- Press "Play" not "random" when creating a character, lol
+- Double-back for items at your peril